bakaburg1/chtllm_paper/manuscript/methods.md

 questions used.
-All models were fitted in Stan through the *brms* interface and included a random intercept for items, a random intercept by model, as well as a random slope for the interaction between prompting modality and model.
+All models were fitted in Stan through the *brms* interface and included a random intercept for items, a random intercept by model, as well as a random slope for the interaction between prompt strategy and model.
 Variance components were assigned weakly-informative Student-t priors with three degrees of freedom and scale 1.5, whereas correlation matrices were given an LKJ prior with shape parameter 2, which gently shrinks correlations towards zero